khomch/SpendTune-Solo-Project/README.md

 Here you will find your client_id and Secret keys.

-Go to projects ROOT/server and create a `.env` file, make sure to add this file to your .gitignore list, as it will store some sensitive data you don't want to expose.
+Go to project's `/server` folder and create a `.env` file, make sure to add this file to your `.gitignore` list, as it will store some sensitive data you don't want to expose.

 Populate the `.env` file:
 - PLAID_CLIENT_ID= client_id from Plaid's dashboard